ovsilya/badal_assignment/README.md

 - Any challenges or issues encountered during the process + recommendations for improvements in a production environment.
 _____________________________________________

+**Tool selection**

+- VM instance has been created in GCP with the access through the SSH connection
+- Document AI by Google Cloud is being used here as a tool for processing unstructured data to analyze and extract entities
+- General form processor is used to extract form elements (this processor has public access)

+Below are the steps to be executed before running the analysis task on the processor.

 **1. Enable the Cloud Document AI API**

 - In Google Cloud Console, on the Navigation menu (Navigation menu), click APIs & services > Library.